 - Hispanic youth with SED were found to have a slightly higher estimated prevalence rate of 8.03% as compared with 6.85% for white (non-Hispanic) youth.
-African American and Native American youth also have a slightly higher prevalence rate of 7.99% and 7.91%, respectively. - Prevalence of SED varies with income level with higher levels among youth from the lower income categories. - Prevalence among adults with SMI increases with age between the ages of 18-20 and 35-44, ranging from 1.98% of the population for individuals ages 18-20 to 6.23% of the population among individuals ages 35-44. - Rates of SMI are higher among females (4.94% for females vs. 3.62% for males), Native Americans (7.02%), and individuals who are separated, widowed or divorced (6.93%).
-Prevalence tends to decrease as education level increases and as income increases.
+African American and Native American youth also have a slightly higher prevalence rate of 7.99% and 7.91%, respectively. - Prevalence of SED varies with income level with higher levels among youth from the lower income categories. - Prevalence among adults with SMI increases with age between the ages of 18-20 and 35-44, ranging from 1.98% of the population for individuals ages 18-20 to 6.23% of the population among individuals ages 35-44.

-&lt;sup>57 See methodological notes in forward and prevalence chapter based on stakeholder feedback
+53 See methodological notes in forward and prevalence chapter based on stakeholder feedback